tjsung714/ASAP/README.md

 ### MATLAB

 - **`Undefined function 'imdilate'` or `bwboundaries`**: Image Processing Toolbox is missing

+## Citation

+If you use the code or accompanying datasets, please cite this repository and the Zenodo record:

+- Code repository: ASAP GitHub repository
+- Dataset and example outputs: Zenodo DOI 10.5281/zenodo.19399543
 - **`Undefined function 'geotiffread'` or `geotiffinfo`**: Mapping Toolbox is missing
 - **Path-related errors**: check whether the script is placed in the project root or edit `path_root`